scottmckendry/blog/content/posts/ghost-blog/index.md

 ![img](/img/ghost-blog/ghost-logo.webp)

-Ghost appeared the be the standout candidate.
+Ghost appeared to be the standout candidate.
 It ticked all the boxes.

 - Self-hosted ✅
 - Open Source ✅